Red (King Crimson album): Music and lyrics

 Much of the material on Red has origins in the band's live improvisations.
 Motifs that would eventually be used for "Fallen Angel" were first played by Fripp in 1972 as part of improvisations performed with the quintet line-up that recorded Larks' Tongues in Aspic; these improvisations are documented as "Fallen Angel" and "Fallen Angel Hullabaloo" on the Larks' Tongues in Aspic: The Complete Recordings box set and in standalone releases of their respective concerts.
 The song also used the chorus of a then-unreleased ballad by Wetton, "Woman", as an instrumental passage.
 Wetton later released the complete song on his first solo album, Caught in the Crossfire, in 1980.

 The distinctive introduction to "One More Red Nightmare" was deployed by Wetton and Fripp in various improvisations throughout 1974, which can be heard in the Starless and The Road to Red box sets.
-"Providence" was edited down from a recording of an improvisation on 30 June 1974 in Providence, Rhode Island.
-It was released in its uncut form as "Improv: Providence" on several subsequent releases, such as the 1992 The Great Deceiver live box set and the 40th anniversary edition of Red.
+"Providence" was edited down from a recording of an improvisation on 30 June 1974 at the Palace Theater in Providence, Rhode Island.
+It was released in its uncut form as "Improv: Providence" on several subsequent releases, such as the 1992 The Great Deceiver live box set and the 40th-anniversary edition of Red.

 The opening instrumental "Red" was composed solely by Fripp.
 Composer Andrew Keeling described it as "one of the more muscular pieces of Robert Fripp's, in particular the deployment of open strings and heavily attacked and syncopated bass and drums."
-In an online diary from 2012, Fripp wrote about its development: "A motif; moved from [the missing piece] "Blue" to "Red": the opening and closing theme of "Red" itself.
+In an online diary from 2012, Fripp wrote about its development: "A motif; moved from [the missing piece] 'Blue' to 'Red': the opening and closing theme of 'Red' itself.
 The driving, relentless figure that follows it, and the middle figure played by the basses, weren't enough for a complete piece."
-Once the track was put down Fripp recalled: "We played it back and Bill said, 'I don't get it, but if you tell me it's good, I trust you.' ...
+Fripp recalled that once the track was recorded, "We played it back and Bill said, 'I don't get it, but if you tell me it's good, I trust you.' ...
 I said, 'We don't have to use it.'
-John was in no doubt: 'We'll use it.'"
+John was in no doubt: 'We'll use it.
 An unused variation of the song's middle section would later emerge in the rehearsals for Three of a Perfect Pair (1984), as later collected on Rehearsals & Blows, and finally saw light as part of "VROOOM VROOOM" on THRAK (1995).